 The Employment Act 1955 and Employee Benefits

 There are several types of employee benefits available in Malaysia, and the specific benefits offered can vary depending on the size and type of business.
-Some common types of employee benefits include:
+Some common types of employee benefits that are designed for malaysian employees include:

 1. Medical Insurance

-Medical insurance is a type of employee benefit that helps employees cover the cost of medical expenses.
+Many employers in Malaysia offer medical and insurance coverage as benefits.
 This benefit can include coverage for hospital stays, medical treatments, and prescription drugs.
 Employers often offer medical insurance to provide financial security for employees and their families in case of unexpected health issues.

 2. Mental Healthcare